 D. In states without a state organization, that region’s Regional Director, in consultation with the regional Board members, may appoint a State Coordinator/President to serve until elections are held, not to exceed one year.

-C. Membership in a region and voting privileges in the election of National Board members and other regional officers shall be open to all NOW members who meet the length-of-membership requirements set forth in Article VII, Section 5 hereof; provided however that members may be voting members of only one region.
-National Board members from each region shall be elected in accordance with Article VII, Section 5 hereof, and such other requirements for regional elections as may be proposed by the National Board and adopted by the National Conference.
-All persons elected to leadership positions in the region must be members of NOW.
+B. Membership in an electoral district and voting privileges in the election of National Board members shall be open to all NOW members who meet the length-of-membership requirements set forth in Article VII, Section 5 hereof; provided however that members may be voting members of only one electoral district.
+National Board members from each electoral district shall be elected in accordance with Article VII, Section 5 hereof, and such other requirements as may be proposed by the National Board and adopted by the National Conference.

 Section 4.
 Affirmative Action